Why Aviva Group Critical Illness?

 Group Income Protection

-Providing financial support and rehabilitation services for employees unable to work due to illness or injury.
+Providing financial support and rehabilitation services for employees on long-term absence due to an illness or injury.

 Aviva Flex-pertise™